 - Transitions, props, sounds, and camera movements should be capitalized

-- Dialogue box begins 2.5 inches from the left side of the page and 1.5 inches from margin)
+- Dialogue box begins 2.5 inches from the left side of the page and 1.5 inches from the margin)

 - Page numbers should be in the top right corner of the page and flush to the right margin.